hananelroe/muck-chains-stopper-bot/README.md

 # muck-chains-stopper-bot
 a bot that stops muck chains

-# forking rules: if you copy my code, you have to fork it via GitHub and keep the comment with this repository's link in the code. that's it.
+# forking rules: if you copy my code, you have to:
+# 1.fork it via GitHub
+# 2. keep the comment with this repository's link in the code
+# 3. keep your bot's code open source

 this is the source code of [u/DaniDevChainBreaker](https://www.reddit.com/user/DaniDevChainBreaker/) (the main [r/DaniDev](https://www.reddit.com/r/DaniDev/) muck chains breaker)